AymanGharib/ecs-terra/Readme.md

 - **IAM Roles:** Configured for ECS tasks and services using least privilege.

 ## What should be added next
--  ceating a workspace and link it to the repo  .
+-  configure tfc , ceating a workspace and link it to the repo  .
 - injecting secrets to ecs in runtime , now im doing it in build time  .
 - configuring the 2 alb for the backend .
 - using a private subnet for the backend service and adding nat gateway